NASRDS Rules & Regulations

-A room, accommodating about 200 people for the annual NASRDS meeting, is needed for the Wednesday prior to the convention, close to the booth area.
-This meeting is held at 4:00 P.M. and sign-up for the following year should end in conjunction with this meeting to allow all booth personnel to attend.
+A room with sound system accommodating about 50 people for the annual NASRDS meeting is needed for the Wednesday prior to the convention.
+This room should be close to the booth area.
+This meeting is held at 3:00 P.M. and sign-up for the following year should end in conjunction with this meeting to allow all booth personnel to attend.

 O. SERVICES PROVIDED

-Each vendor booth must include, at no extra charge, two chairs, two convention registrations, exhibitor (vendor) ribbons (or other identification) and a sign with the name of the exhibitor (vendor) and the booth number.
+Each vendor booth must include, at no extra charge, one table, two chairs, one waste basket, two convention registrations, exhibitor (vendor) ribbons (or other identification) and a sign with the name of the exhibitor (vendor) showing the booth number(s).
 Electricity should be provided or made available at a reasonable charge, if required.
 When booth spaces are adjacent to each other at the rear, some type of curtain or other divider will be installed.
-Free parking should be provided as close to the booth area as possible.
+Free parking should be provided for vendor vehicles and/or trailers as close to the booth area as possible.
 Overnight RV parking (not necessarily hook-ups) for vendors will be provided in the immediate area.
 These arrangements will be made in advance by the Booth Chairman with the facility management.